Sagar401/Startup_Assessment_using_ML/README.md

   * Support hypothesis of association between funding stage with digital & social presence
   * Probability of startups to establish Seed and Series A funding position

-**Social Media presence for Stage Evolution** -  Twitter Follower Impact on Crowdfunding
+**Social Media presence for Stage Evolution** -  Twitter Follower Impact on Seed and Series A funding
 ![SocialMedia](https://github.com/Sagar401/Startup_Assessment_using_ML/blob/master/SocialMedia.gif)